Siddhipatade/Ways-to-Reorder-Array/README.md

-# Reorder Array to Get Same BST
+# Number of ways to Reorder Array to Get Same BST

 This repository contains a Java solution to a problem of reordering an array to construct a Binary Search Tree (BST) that is identical to the original BST formed from the array.
 The solution uses a recursive approach and dynamic programming to compute the number of ways to reorder the array.